 Images and film

 Images contribute to shaping how wider society perceives Lund University, and must therefore always be of high quality.
-Do use one of our procured photographers, but not before checking the University’s Image and Media Bank – the image you need may already exist.
+Do use one of our procured photographers, but not before checking the University’s Image and Media Bank.

 Whether you engage a photographer or take the photographs yourself, the images are to be characterised by Lund University’s image style.
 This helps to distinguish us from other higher education institutions.